What if you already know the types of interview questions for freshers that will be asked in an interview; sounds great?

 Here, the interviewer wants to know if you are a team player who will work in a company for a long time as an employee.

 - Even if you are, don’t give them the indication that you plan or want to start your own business.

 - Assure them that your skills are better suited for work as an employee at their company.

-15. Would you be willing to work overtime during nights and sometimes on weekends?
+Question 16.
+Would you be willing to work overtime during the night?

 When interviewers ask this question, they want to know if they can count on you in case of a crisis.
 They want to test your sense of ownership and responsibility should you be an employee of the company.

 - Answer honestly if you are not willing to work overtime but state your reasons.
 For instance, it could be because you want to maintain a healthy work-life balance.